research-ag/hpl-io/ingress.md

 the ledger cannot return `awaited`.

 Proof: The state `other` can be reached only from `pending` or from `CANISTER_ERROR`.
-The transition `pending -> other` only happens if the transaction's batch was was processed, in which case the ledger returns `processed`.
+The transition `pending -> other` only happens if the transaction's batch was processed, in which case the ledger returns `processed`.
 The transition `CANISTER_ERROR -> other` only happens if a new stream was opened, which means the old stream must have been closed,